 Note that you cannot send emails from a contact form with Local.

-Note that Local requires a computer running MacOS, Windows or Linux.
+Pre-requisites – Local requires a 64 bit computer running MacOS, Windows or Linux.
 It will not install/run on a tablet, smartphone or Chromebook.

 You will need to provide an email address to download the software, and will get a (very) few emails, but there is no need to create an account or provide your name or phone number.